zhengli97/ATPrompt/docs/AnchorOPT.md

 - Anchor Token Pretraining.

 Detailed training logs and weights are provided in the `anchor_weights` folder.
+We've also added it to the [[GitHub releases](https://github.com/zhengli97/ATPrompt/releases/tag/anchoropt_anchor_logs_weights)].

 - Base-to-Novel Generalization.
 (TBD)